Swiss Plateau: Geological layers

-In the following time, especially the western part of the plateau was again significantly risen, so that in this area, the sediments of the upper sweetwater molasse and the upper sea molasse have been largely eroded.
+In the following time, the western part of the plateau in particular rose again significantly, so that in this area, the sediments of the upper freshwater molasse and the upper sea molasse have largely eroded.

-A characteristic of the sea molasses is fossil snails, shells and shark teeth, whereas in the sweetwater molasse, fossils of typical land mammals and former subtropical vegetation (for instance palm leaves) are found.
+A characteristic of the sea molasses is fossil snails, shells and shark teeth, whereas in the freshwater molasse, fossils of typical land mammals and former subtropical vegetation (for instance palm leaves) are found.

 Ice ages

 The contemporary landscape of the Swiss Plateau has been shaped by the ice age glaciers.
 During all the known alpine glaciations (Günz glaciation, Mindel glaciation, Riss glaciation and Würm glaciation), huge glaciers penetrated the Swiss Plateau.
 During the warm interglacials, the glaciers receded to the high alps (sometimes more than today) and subtropical vegetation spread in the plateau.

 During the ice ages, the Rhône glacier split into two branches when leaving the Alps, covering the whole western Swiss Plateau and reaching today's regions of Solothurn and Aarau.
 In the region of Bern, it merged with the Aar Glacier.
-The glaciers of the Reuss, the Limmat and the Rhine advanced sometimes as well until the Jura.
-The glaciers formed the land by erosion, but also by base moraines (very fine stone meal) often several meters thick, and by the meltwater streams depositing gravel.
+The glaciers of the Reuss, the Limmat and the Rhine advanced sometimes as well towards the Jura.
+The glaciers formed the land by erosion, but base moraines (very fine stone meal) often several meters thick, and the deposition of gravel by meltwater streams also shaped the land.

 Traces of the older Günz and Mindel glaciation are only left in a few places because most have been removed or transferred by the later glaciations.
-The greatest extension was reached by the glaciers of the Riss glaciation, when the entire Swiss Plateau was covered with ice except for the Napf and Töss regions.
+The greatest extent was reached by the glaciers of the Riss glaciation, when the entire Swiss Plateau was covered with ice except for the Napf and Töss regions.
 Most notable are the traces of the Würm glaciation about 15 000 years ago.
 The end moraines of different glacial retreats have been conserved.